MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/07-foundry-iq.md

     ```

-1. After the repo has been cloned, navigate to the folder containing the chat application code files and view them:
+1. After the repo has been cloned, enter the following command to run a setup script that deploys the necessary resources:

     ```
-   bash ./setup/deploy-search.sh
+   bash ./labfiles/setup/deploy-search.sh

     ```